 Why are you a strategist for good?

-“I believe that storytelling is a human craft that belongs to everyone.
+“I believe storytelling is a human craft that belongs to everyone.
 Stories inform who we are and how we view the world around us.
-I do this work because I want all human beings to have the power and tools to tell their story on their terms and in a way that shapes the world they want to live in.”
+I do this work because I believe all human beings must have the power and tools to tell their story on their terms and in a way that shapes the world they want to live in.”

 What’s your superpower?

 “I am a champion.
-Arguably, this is the ultimate superpower…for a communications/story strategist, that is.
-I love building people up and it’s genuine.
-And in no way is it altruistic (side note: I think altruism is a misnomer); I get a real sense of fulfillment from championing other people’s visions and dreams.”
+Arguably, this is the ultimate superpower — for a communications/story strategist, that is.
+I enjoy building people up; It’s genuine and in no way altruistic (side note: I think altruism is a misnomer); I get a real sense of fulfillment from championing other people’s visions and dreams.”